Kingdom of Egypt: Recognition

-With nationalist sentiment rising, Britain formally recognized Egyptian independence in 1922, and Hussein Kamel's successor, Sultan Fuad I, substituted the title of King for Sultan.
+With nationalist sentiment rising, Britain formally recognised Egyptian independence in February 1922, and Hussein Kamel's successor, Sultan Ahmed Fuad I, substituted the title of King for Sultan, becoming King Fuad I of Egypt and Sudan.
 However, the British influence in Egyptian affairs persisted.
-Of particular concern to Egypt was Britain's continual efforts to divest Egypt of all control in Sudan.
-To both the King and the nationalist movement, this was intolerable, and the Egyptian Government made a point of stressing that Fuad and his son King Farouk I were "King of Egypt and Sudan".
+Of particular concern to Egypt was Britain's continual efforts to divest Egypt of all control in the Sudan.
+To both the King and the nationalist movement, this was intolerable, and the Egyptian Government made a point of stressing that Fuad and his son, King Farouk I, were "King of Egypt and Sudan".

-World War II
+Second World War

-The government of Egypt was legally neutral in World War II.
+The government of Egypt was legally neutral during the Second World War.
 The army was not in combat.
-In practice the British made Egypt a major base of operations against Germany and Italy, and finally defeated them both.
+In practice the British made Egypt a major base of operations against Italy and Germany, and finally defeated them both.
 London's highest priority was control of the Eastern Mediterranean, especially keeping the Suez Canal open for merchant ships and for military connections with India and Australia.
+Several battles of the North African campaign were fought on Egyptian soil, such as the Italian Invasion of Egypt, Battle of Sidi Barrani or the Battle of Mersa Matruh, First, Second Battles of El Alamein.

 The government of Egypt, and the Egyptian population, played a minor role in the Second World War.
 When the war began in September 1939, Egypt declared martial law and broke off diplomatic relations with Germany.
 It did not declare war on Germany, but the Prime Minister associated Egypt with the British war effort.
-It broke off diplomatic relations with Italy in 1940, but never declared war, even when the Italian army invaded Egypt.
+It broke off diplomatic relations with the Kingdom of Italy in 1940, but never declared war, even when the Italian Royal Army invaded Egypt.
 King Farouk practically took a neutral position, which accorded with elite opinion among the Egyptians.
 The Egyptian army did no fighting.
 It was apathetic about the war, with the leading officers looking on the British as occupiers and sometimes holding some private sympathies toward the Axis.
 In June 1940, the King dismissed Prime Minister Aly Maher, who got on poorly with the British.
 A new coalition government was formed with the Independent Hassan Pasha Sabri as Prime Minister briefly, followed by Hussein Sirri Pasha.

-Following a ministerial crisis in February 1942, the ambassador Sir Miles Lampson, pressed Farouk to have a Wafd or Wafd-coalition government replace Hussein Sirri Pasha's government.
+Following a ministerial crisis in February 1942, the British ambassador, Sir Miles Lampson, pressed Farouk to have a Wafd or Wafd-coalition government replace Hussein Sirri Pasha's government.
 On the night of 4 February 1942, British troops and tanks surrounded Abdeen Palace in Cairo and Lampson presented Farouk with an ultimatum.
-Farouk capitulated, Nahhas formed a government shortly thereafter.
+Farouk capitulated, and Nahhas formed a government shortly thereafter.
 However, the humiliation meted out to Farouk, and the actions of the Wafd in cooperating with the British and taking power, lost support for both the British and the Wafd among both civilians and, more importantly, the Egyptian military.